About This Web Site

 Evolution of This Site

 After many years of intense private and commercial interest in mechanical music, mainly between the years of 1950 to 1980, other endeavors took precedence.
-Then, in 1997 a resurgence of excitement regarding automatic music machines brought about a renewed desire to write about and further research and share some of the stories about many of my old mechanical music friends.
+Then, in 1997 a resurgence of excitement regarding automatic music machines brought about a renewed fervor to write about and further research and share some of the stories about many of my old mechanical music friends.
 Thus, this web site came into existence as a way of sharing my rekindled enthusiasm for automatic music, and also because of my love of working with computers as a communicative tool for sharing certain aspects of my life with others.

 Contact Information